devops4me/terraform-aws-dns-mapping/README.md

-# Marrying Route53 Namesw | Terraform Module
+# Marrying DNS Names | Route53 Terraform Module

 Like a priest uniting a line of brides and a line of grooms in holy matrimony, this module brings together a list of dns names with a list of (url) names.